 4. LIMITATION OF LIABILITY; INDEMNITY.

 (a) ENRON AND ITS DIRECTORS, OFFICERS, EMPLOYEES AND AGENTS, SHALL HAVE NO LIABILITY, CONTINGENT OR OTHERWISE, TO COUNTERPARTY OR TO THIRD PARTIES, FOR THE ACCURACY, TIMELINESS, COMPLETENESS, RELIABILITY, PERFORMANCE OR CONTINUED AVAILABILITY OF THE WEBSITE OR FOR DELAYS OR OMISSIONS THEREIN.
-IN NO EVENT WILL ENRON BE LIABLE FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES (INCLUDING, WITHOUT LIMITATION, LOSS OF BUSINESS, LOSS OF PROFIT, LOSS OR CORRUPTION OF DATA, LOSS OF GOODWILL OR REPUTATION OR WASTED MANAGEMENT TIME) WHICH MAY BE INCURRED OR EXPERIENCED ON ACCOUNT OF COUNTERPARTY’S ENTERING INTO THIS AGREEMENT OR USING OR RELYING ON THE WEBSITE OR ANY INFORMATION ON IT, EVEN IF ENRON HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT WILL ENRON BE LIABLE FOR ANY LOSS OF BUSINESS OR CONTRACT, LOSS OF PROFIT OR OPPORTUNITY, BREAK COSTS IN CONNECTION WITH ANY OTHER CONTRACT, LOSS OR CORRUPTION OF DATA, LOSS OF GOODWILL OR REPUTATION OR WASTED MANAGEMENT TIME OR ANY INDIRECT, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES ) WHICH MAY BE INCURRED OR EXPERIENCED ON ACCOUNT OF COUNTERPARTY’S ENTERING INTO THIS AGREEMENT OR USING OR RELYING ON THE WEBSITE OR ANY INFORMATION ON IT, EVEN IF ENRON HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 ANY LIMITATIONS OR RESTRICTIONS ON THE LIABILITY OF EITHER PARTY IN THIS AGREEMENT SHALL ONLY APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW.
-2

 (b) Counterparty shall indemnify, protect, and hold harmless Enron and its directors, officers, employees and agents from and against any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, and costs (including attorneys’ fees) resulting from or arising out of Counterparty’s access to and utilisation of the Website, including, without limitation (i) any access or entry into any other Enron system other than the Website, (ii) any act or omission by any person obtaining access to the Website through the Passwords (as defined in the Password Application), whether or not Counterparty has authorised such access, and/or (iii) any actions taken or not taken by Counterparty as a result of or based on its access to or utilisation of the Website.